brainstormforce/custom-typekit-fonts/readme.txt

 7. Select any Adobe font from Beaver Builder Theme Customizer

 == Changelog ==

+= 2.1.1 =
+- New: Added JavaScript embed method option for Adobe Fonts with Dynamic Subsetting support.

 = 2.1.0 =
 - Fix: Resolved option group markup issue for the font list in Astra customizer font control.